-Last I left you with my laundry room remodel was the faux stainless steel backsplash I did.
+I loved my laundry room remodel, especially the faux stainless steel backsplash.
 I am smitten with the way it turned out and even more excited about how easy it was to install.
 While it looked beautiful just the way it was I wanted to add the pop of aqua color to that side of the space.
-I decided a vintage looking laundry sign was just what it needed.
-Since I had all the supplies at home, and a shop full of scrap wood it cost me nothing to make but made big impact in the room.
+I decided a vintage-looking laundry sign was just what it needed.
+Since I had all the supplies at home, and a shop full of scrap wood it cost me nothing to make but made a big impact in the room.
 I love free and functional!

 scrap piece of plywood (mine was birch)

 1. First I decided how big I wanted my sign.
 Then I ripped a piece of plywood down to that specification.

 2. After sanding it smooth I rolled on two coats of black paint.
 Using a foam roller gives it the best finish, in my opinion.

 3. While it was drying I designed my â€œlaundryâ€ sign in the Silhouette Studio program and cut it out on some contact paper (TIP: A way to save money on a digital craft machine is to use contact paper when you are making stencils rather than wasting the precious vinyl).

 4. I weeded (a fancy word for â€œpeeled all the lettersâ€) the contact paper and then transferred it to my sign with some transfer tape.

 5. To make sure there was no bleed-through, I always spray the contact paper with clear spray paint first.
 This seals the letters and allows absolutely no bleed through.
 It is the best and most important tip I can offer when you make signs for perfectly crisp letters.

 6. Once the spray paint dries then roll over the letters with white primer.
 I gave it two coats and then peeled off the contact paper letters using a stick pin.